microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 [!INCLUDE [experimental](../../../includes/experimental.md)]

-vcpkg can export android archives ([AAR files](https://developer.android.com/studio/projects/android-library)).
+vcpkg can export Android archives ([AAR files](https://developer.android.com/studio/projects/android-library)).
 Once an archive is created, it can imported in Android Studio as a native dependent.
-The archive is automatically consumed using [android studio's prefab tool](https://github.com/google/prefab).
+The archive is automatically consumed using [Android Studio's prefab tool](https://github.com/google/prefab).

 For more information on Prefab, refer to: